-During 2015-16, Anstrom, who lives in Washington, D.C., served as U.S. ambassador and head of the U.S. delegation to the 2015 World Radiocommunication Conference (WRC15), held under the auspices of the International Telecommunications Union.
-WRCs, which convene every 3-4 years, are treaty-level conferences involving more than 150 countries that consider international and regional spectrum allocation and regulatory issues that support satellite, mobile, aviation and other wireless services.
-Anstrom also served as the U.S. ambassador and head of the U.S. delegation to the 2012 WRC.
+Anstrom, who lives in Washington, DC, served as U.S. Ambassador and Head of the U.S. Delegation to the 2012 and 2015 World Radiocommunication Conferences (WRC 12 and 15), held under the auspices of the International Telecommunications Union.
+WRC's, which convene every 3-4 years, are treaty level conferences involving more than 150 countries that consider international and regional spectrum allocation and regulatory issues that support satellite, mobile, aviation, and other wireless services.

-He retired as president of Landmark Communications and chairman of The Weather Channel Companies in late 2008, following Landmark’s sale of The Weather Channel to NBC.
-He also served on the Board of Directors of Discovery Communications from 2012 - 2021 and the Comcast Corporation from 2001-2011 and chaired the Comcast Board’s Governance Committee.
+He retired as President of Landmark Communications and Chairman of The Weather Channel Companies in late 2008, following Landmark’s sale of The Weather Channel to NBC.
+He has also served on the Board of Directors of Discovery Communications from 2012 - 2021 and the Comcast Corporation from 2001-11.

-Anstrom has also served on numerous cable industry boards (including NCTA, which he chaired for two years), two nonprofit boards in the Hampton Roads area (the Chrysler Museum and public television and radio broadcaster WHRO), and on the board of the Chesapeake Bay Foundation and the National Environmental Education Foundation.
+In addition, Anstrom has served on numerous cable industry boards (including NCTA, which he chaired for two years), two nonprofit boards in the Hampton Roads area (the Chrysler Museum and public television and radio broadcaster WHRO), and on the Boards of the Chesapeake Bay Foundation and the National Environmental Education Foundation.

-Anstrom received a BA degree from Macalester College in St. Paul.
-Minnesota and attended the Woodrow Wilson Graduate School of Public and International Affairs at Princeton University for one year.
+Anstrom received a BA degree from Macalester College (St. Paul.
+MN) and attended the Woodrow Wilson Graduate School of Public and International Affairs at Princeton University for one year.